-4. What factors should be considered when determining to elect COBRA continuation coverage?
+04. What factors should be considered when determining to elect COBRA continuation coverage?

 You should take into account that a failure to continue your group health coverage will affect your rights under federal law.
-First, you can lose the right to avoid having pre-existing condition exclusions applied by other group health plans if there is more than a 63-day gap in health coverage and election of COBRA continuation coverage may help you avoid such a gap.
-Second, if you do not elect COBRA continuation coverage and pay the appropriate premiums for the maximum time available to you, you will lose the right to convert to an individual health insurance policy, which does not impose such pre-existing condition exclusions.
-Finally, you should take into account that you have special enrollment rights under federal law (HIPAA).
+You should be aware that you have special enrollment rights under federal law (HIPAA).
 You have the right to request special enrollment in another group health plan for which you are otherwise eligible (such as a plan sponsored by your Spouse's employer) within 30 days after Plan coverage ends due to a Qualifying Event listed above.
 You will also have the same special right at the end of COBRA continuation coverage if you get COBRA continuation coverage for the maximum time available to you.

-5. What is the procedure for obtaining COBRA continuation coverage?
+05. What is the procedure for obtaining COBRA continuation coverage?